AY2324S1-CS2103T-T17-1/tp/docs/DeveloperGuide.md

 5. If the parse is successful, a new instance of `EditCommand` with the relevant parsed parameters is created and returned to the caller.
 6. The `EditCommand` object is then returned back to `LogicManager`, which invokes the `execute()` method of the `EditCommand` object.
     1. `EditCommand` will then call the `getFilteredTaskList()` method on `Model`, retrieving the filtered task lists before calling the `get(Index)` method on the task lists to retrieve the task to edit.
     2. `EditCommand` will then call its `createEditedTask(Task, EditTaskDescriptor)` method which will create a new instance of `Task` with the updated set of members.
+The instance of `Task` has been omitted from the sequence diagram above, for simplicity sake.
     3. After which, it will replace the old `Task` with the new instance of `Task` in the task list.
     4. If the edit is successful, a new `CommandResult` object is then created and returned to the caller of the `EditCommand::execute()` method.
 7. `LogicManager` receives the `CommandResult` object returned from the execution of the `EditCommand` and parses it